justin-napolitano/bad-food/README.md

 # Bad Food

 A personal reflection project by Justin Napolitano focused on identifying and letting go of "bad food" habits.
-This repository contains thoughtful insights and categories around food choices that impact health, teeth, and lifestyle.
+This repository contains markdown-based insights and categorizations around food choices that impact health, dental well-being, and lifestyle.

 ## Features